 The Wisconsin Cyclocross Series

-There are 13 races in the 2021 Wisconsin Cyclocross Series, and points are accumulated across each race.
+There are a number of races in the Wisconsin Cyclocross Series, and points can be accumulated across each race, but only your best races will count towards the final tally.
 The rider with the highest amount of points by the end of the season will receive a Champion’s jersey.

-However, participation in all races is NOT required.
+Participation in all races is NOT required.
 You can race as many or as few as you please.
+Ultimately, for the 2022 series, we will score a maximum of 12 of your best 16 races.